 Ligament tears in the knee aren’t uncommon, but usually, it’s injuries of the ACL (anterior cruciate ligament) we hear about.
 That’s because of all knee ligament injuries, ACL injuries tend to be most common.
-But the other main ligaments of the knee — the MCL, the PCL and the LCL — can be injured, too.
+Other main ligaments of the knee include — the MCL, the PCL and the LCL — can be injured, too.
 And as with the ACL, if the injury is serious, you’re probably going to need to have surgery to repair it.
 A lot of patients worry that knee surgery means they’ll be sidelined for a long time — or worse, that they may never recover complete use of their knee.
 But thanks to advances in surgery and therapy techniques, Dr. Van Thiel and the team at OrthoIllinois help Chicago-area patients enjoy optimal outcomes with recovery programs tailored to their needs.
 This post will look at MCL tears — how they occur, how they’re treated, and what to expect if you need MCL surgery.

 What is the MCL?

 The MCL, or medial collateral ligament, is a strong, fibrous band of tissue that connects your thigh bone (or femur) to your shin bone (or tibia).
 It’s located on the inside of your knee and works in conjunction with the lateral collateral ligament (LCL) on the outside of the knee, along with the ACL and PCL in the center of your knee, to keep your knee stable and flexible.
 The MCL specifically prevents your knee from flexing or rotating too far inward.
 Not surprisingly, MCL injuries are mostly caused by activities that involve rapid pivoting, twisting, or rotation, like changing direction quickly when running, or twisting your knee in a fall.